mikeperry-tor/vanguards/README_SECURITY.md

 significant, especially for client activity, but the research community currently has no tools to estimate how signficant.

-For capability #4, the adversary primarily maintains their capability to **confirm** primarily through their ability to perform TCP RST injection on the side.
+For capability #4, the adversary maintains their capability to **confirm** primarily through their ability to perform TCP RST injection on the side.
 The [HoneyBadger](https://github.com/david415/HoneyBadger) tool can detect this, and the